Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: i_weapons_x no longer loaded when ranked is not activated
 - Changed: Removed more stuff from Virtual Arsenal (like virtually all static weapon backpacks and civilian clothes)
 - Fixed: Night vision goggles and rangefinder were added in the IFA3 version
+- Changed: In ranked mode blufor only uses blufor weapons and opfor only opfor weapons

 3.98
 ATTENTION: The following mission.sqm files have changed: Chernarus, Winter Chernarus, Takistan and Sahrani